 The yogi should then note as "clear, clear" and go on to note the rising and falling of the abdomen.
 However, perseveringly the yogi may go on meditating; if real drowsiness intervenes, he does fall asleep.
 It is not difficult to fall asleep; in fact, it is easy.
 If you meditate in the lying posture, you gradually become drowsy and eventually fall asleep.
-That is why the beginner in meditation should not meditate too much in the lying posture.
-He should meditate much more in the sitting and walking postures of the body.
-But, as it grows late and becomes time for sleep, he should meditate - in the lying position, noting the rising and falling movements of the abdomen.
+That is why the beginner in meditation should not meditate much more in the sitting and walking postures of the body.
+But, as it grows late and becomes time for sleep, he should meditate in the lying position, noting the rising and falling movements of the abdomen.
 He will then naturally (automatically) fall asleep.